Excavators are most commonly used for earthmoving and digging projects. When used at their full…

 These custom excavators have strong drawbar pulling capabilities.
 The high-torque tracking system may not spin the tracks fast enough to propel the machine through inland waterways, but Stan’s can tow the machines where this is the case.

-The large footprint, low ground pressure and the high torque tracking system, work to get these machines in and out of any pipeline maintenance job.
-Their ability to float comes in handy for crossing waterways or transporting down rivers, too.
+The large footprint, low ground pressure, and high torque tracking system work to get these machines in and out of any pipeline maintenance job.
+Their ability to float comes in handy for crossing waterways or transporting down rivers too.